Efficient and Probabilistic Adaptive Voxel Mapping for Accurate Online LiDAR Odometry: Methodology

-We build a LiDAR odometry system based on an iterated Kalman filter similar to FAST-LIO \cite{xu2020fastlio}.
-Let us assume that we are given a state estimation prior $\widehat{\mathbf x}_k$ with covariance $\widehat{\mathbf P}_k$ (e.g., from a constant velocity assumption or IMU propagation, e.g., \cite{xu2020fastlio}).
-This prior will be fused with the point-to-plane distance matched in Section \ref{sec:potion-to-surface} to form a maximum posterior probability (MAP) estimation.
+We build a LiDAR(-inertial) odometry system based on an iterated extended Kalman filter similar to FAST-LIO2 \cite{fastlio2}.
+Assume that we are given a state estimation prior $\widehat{\mathbf x}_k$ with covariance $\widehat{\mathbf P}_k$.
+The prior can be provided from a constant velocity assumption for LiDAR-only Odometry (experiment A and B) or IMU propagation for LiDAR-inertial Odometry (experiment C).
+This prior will be fused with the point-to-plane distance matched in Section \ref{sec:potion-to-surface} to form a maximum a posteriori (MAP) estimation.
 Specifically, the $i$-th valid point-to-plane match leads to the observation equation

 where $\mathbf z_i$ is the point-to-plane distance residual $d_i$ in equation (\ref{eq:point_to_plane}), $\mathbf h_i(\mathbf x_k)$ is the observation function and $\mathbf v_i \sim (0,\mathbf R_i)$ is the observation noise.
 By substituting the state $\mathbf x_k$ (i.e., the sensor pose $\mathbf T_k$) into (\ref{eq:point_to_plane}) and linearize it around the current state update $\bar{\mathbf x}_k$, we obtain: